History of Oman in Timeline

 September 2019: Oman to host IGRC 2020

-In September 2019, it was confirmed that Oman would be the first Middle Eastern country to host the International Gas Union Research Conference (IGRC 2020).
+In September 2019, Oman was confirmed as the first Middle Eastern country to host the International Gas Union Research Conference (IGRC 2020).

 In November 2019, Oman introduced the concept of e-visa for tourists from all nationalities, making visa on arrival an exception.

-According to the Global Innovation Index (2019) report, Oman scores "below expectations" in innovation relative to countries classified under high income and was ranked 80 out of 129 countries in innovation index in 2019.
+According to the Global Innovation Index (2019) report, Oman scores "below expectations" in innovation relative to countries classified under high income.
+In 2019, Oman ranked 80 out of 129 countries in innovation index.

 2019: Climate action challenges remain

-According to the United Nations Sustainable Development 2019 index, major challenges remain to be solved in terms of climate action in Oman.
+According to the United Nations Sustainable Development 2019 index, Oman faces major climate action challenges, including high CO2 emissions from energy and fossil fuel exports.

-As of 2019 Oman scored high on the percentage of students who complete lower secondary school and on the literacy rate between the age of 15 and 24 and Oman's net primary school enrollment rate in 2019, which is 94.1 percent, is rated as "challenges remain" by the United Nations Sustainable Development Goals (UNSDG) standard.
+As of 2019, Oman scored high on the percentage of students who complete lower secondary school and on the literacy rate between the ages of 15 and 24.
+However, the net primary school enrollment rate is rated as "challenges remain".

 In 2019, the WHO ranked Oman as the least polluted country in the Arab world, with a score of 37.7 in the pollution index.

-On January 10, 2020, Sultan Qaboos bin Said died childless and was succeeded by his cousin, Haitham bin Tariq.
+In January 2020, Sultan Qaboos, Oman's longest-serving ruler, passed away and was succeeded by his cousin Haitham bin Tariq.

-In February 2020, the 16th International Gas Union Research Conference (IGRC 2020) was scheduled to be held in collaboration with Oman LNG.
+In February 2020, the 16th International Gas Union Research Conference (IGRC 2020) was held in Oman, in collaboration with Oman LNG.

-In 2020, SIPRI estimated Oman's military and security expenditure to be 11 percent of GDP, making it the world's highest rate in that year.
+In 2020, SIPRI estimated Oman's military and security expenditure as a percentage of GDP was 11 percent, making it the world's highest rate in that year.

 Oman featured a men's national team in beach volleyball that competed at the 2018–2020 AVC Beach Volleyball Continental Cup.